posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

    ```

    It is no longer needed to explicitly pass a context.
-   This could replace the classic cancellation signalling by an empty-struct "done" channel,
+   This could replace the classic cancellation signaling by an empty-struct "done" channel,
    which is no longer needed.
-   There is new, one, standard way to indicate if a a running code should be done.
+   There is a new, one, standard way to indicate if a a running code should be done.

 2. **Values**: Custom key-value pairs that can be retrieved from the context.
    Inspected by the `Value` method and controlled by the `context.WithValue` modifier.